izakpavel/izakpavel.github.io/_posts/2019-10-17-creating-game-in-swiftui.markdown

 cover:  "/assets/posts/lookbackCover.jpg"
 ---

 I created a game.
 In SwiftUI.
 A madness, you might say?
-Wel...
+Well...

 I fully dived in [SwiftUI] two+ months ago.
 Since the best thing to learn something is actually to ship a product I decided to create a game.
 Why?
 I was amazed by SwiftUI animation capabilities and it seemed to suit my idea for the game mechanics pretty well.